 Engaged in the Contemporary World

-By pursuing these values, we commit to taking the actions necessary to develop a departmental culture that sustains safety, inclusivity, and equity.
-These actions include self-reflection, open conversation, and focused workshops
+By pursuing these values, we commit to taking necessary actions to develop a departmental culture that sustains safety, inclusivity, and equity.
+These actions include self-reflection, open conversation, and focused workshops.

 Accountability